 Based on the material to be cut, three families of tips are used:

-- Diamond Polycrystalline tipped bits (PCD tools) for writings and engravings on granite and ceramic.
+- Polycrystalline Diamond bits (PCD tools) for writing and engraving granite and ceramic.

 For more information see: Carbide and Polycrystalline bits for Marble and Granite